AuthMe/AuthMeReloaded/docs/config.md

         # INDIVIDUAL_FILES: each player data in its own file,
         # DISTRIBUTED_FILES: distributes players into different files based on their UUID, see below
         type: 'INDIVIDUAL_FILES'
         # This setting only affects DISTRIBUTED_FILES persistence.
-The segment file
+The distributed file
         # persistence attempts to reduce the number of files by distributing players into various
         # buckets based on their UUID.
 This setting defines into how many files the players should
         # be distributed.
 Possible values: ONE, FOUR, EIGHT, SIXTEEN, THIRTY_TWO, SIXTY_FOUR,
         # ONE_TWENTY for 128, TWO_FIFTY for 256.
         # For example, if you expect 100 non-logged in players, setting to SIXTEEN will average
         # 6.25 players per file (100 / 16).
-If you set to ONE, only one file will be used and the
-        # entries will be kept in memory, reducing the number of times we read from the file.
-        # This may deliver different results in terms of performance.
         # Note: if you change this setting all data will be migrated.
 If you have a lot of data,
         # change this setting only on server restart, not with /authme reload.
-        segmentDistribution: 'SIXTEEN'
+        distributionSize: 'SIXTEEN'
     # Whether the player is allowed to fly: RESTORE, ENABLE, DISABLE.
     # RESTORE sets back the old property from the player.
     restoreAllowFlight: 'RESTORE'